 Motor is a little noisy

 To offer a high-performing Class 3 electric bike at this price point, Ride1Up had to make some sacrifices, and the Core-5 is notably light on included features.
 While it beats out other budget models in terms of power, range, and ride quality, it does not come with lights, fenders, or a cargo rack.
-It also comes a little less assembled than some other bikes, and you need to install the fork and drive side crank arm yourself, adding a couple of steps and time to the process.
+It also comes a little less assembled than some other models, and you need to install the fork and drive side crank arm yourself, adding a couple of steps and time to the process.
 The 750W motor is quite powerful, but it also emits a little more noise than the motors on some of the more expensive competition.
-Regardless, we feel this bike's impressive performance and low price make it one of the best values on the market.
+Regardless, we feel this bike's impressive performance and reasonable price make it one of the best values on the market.

 Available in 2 frame styles and 2 drivetrain configurations